 - demonstration of knowledge of lectures

 - quality of engagement with other students

 - knowledge of texts and connecting ideas between texts

 In a best-case scenario, the exam is an excited conversation between avid readers that flies by.
 This is the whole point: to initiate a great conversation that will hopefully become habit-forming as the student embraces liberal education.

 The oral final is scheduled for you individually at the end of the term, so its date will vary according to your time preference and professor availability.
 In the last four weeks of the course, you will be contacted about scheduling your exam, and you will submit your availability via an online form.
 You will later find out the date, time, and examiner when the master schedule is published.

-The Spring 2018 Finals Availability form will be emailed and posted Monday, April 2nd and the deadline for submission is Friday, April 20th.
-Finals will take place Wednesday, May 2nd to Tuesday, May 8th, and you can find the exam schedule posted in the Honors College at noon on Friday, April 27.
+The Fall 2018 Finals Availability form will be emailed and posted Friday, October 26th and the deadline for submission is Monday, November 19th.
+Finals will take place Monday, December 3rd to Friday, December 7th, and you can find the exam schedule posted in The Honors College at noon on Thursday, November 29th.

 Please submit your exam availability as early as possible.
 If for any reason your availability changes (before the submission deadline), please feel free to resubmit your availability using the submission link.
 If you do not submit exam availability, you will be randomly assigned an exam time.
 Once the exam schedule is posted no changes can be made.
 If you have any additional questions or problems, please contact the TA for your team.